kaadipranav/lynex/LOCAL_DEV.md

-# Lynex - Local Development Guide
+# WatchLLM - Local Development Guide

-This guide will help you run the entire Lynex stack locally using Docker.
+This guide will help you run the entire WatchLLM stack locally using Docker.

 ## Prerequisites